canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/snap-a-website.md

 ## Electron metadata (package.json)
 Duration: 2:00

-Now that we have a working app, we need to turn it into an executable file.
-To do this, we are going to use a dependency we installed earlier: electron-builder.
-To build the executable, it requires a `package.json` file containing some basic metadata.
+Now that we have a working app, we are going to turn it into an executable file using a dependency we installed earlier: electron-builder To build the executable, it requires a `package.json` file containing some basic metadata.

 In your favorite editor, create a `package.json` file with the following content: